 We share an honourable tradition which includes being listed as an award recipient for the philosophy and programs of the Peterborough Victoria Northumberland and Clarington CDSB in the Ministry of Education's 1996 publication, Special Education Awards for Exemplary Practice in Integration.
-The PVNCCDSB is committed to integration and the support of programs which equip students with the skills necessary to participate meaningfully in an integrated classroom setting.
-May we continue to dialogue as we strive to develop and deliver Special Education programs and services with reverence, admiration and respect for the students living with exceptionalities who attend our Catholic Schools today.
+In a commitment to Being Creative, Being Well, and Being Community, PVNCCDSB strives to ensure equitable and inclusive learning environments that identify and remove barriers to student achievement, participation, and well-being.
+We are committed to classrooms with Universal Design that ensure all learners can access and participate in meaningful and challenging learning opportunities.
+The PVNCCDSB is committed to inclusion and the support of programs which equip students with the skills necessary to participate meaningfully in an inclusive classroom setting.
+May we continue to dialogue as we strive to develop and deliver Special Education programs and services with reverence, admiration and in service for the students living with exceptionalities who attend our Catholic Schools today.